HZeyen/PyRefra/README.md

 Also at the very end, find line containing `WARNING_HEADER` and comment it out.

 This is not important for working of the program, but it avoids an annoyingly long warning message each time you start the program.

+If under Linux, you get this error message: AttributeError: 'numpy.int64' object has no attribute 'split', go to file **ENV/site-packages/obspy/util/misc.py**, near line 217 and replace `except TypeError:` by simply `except:`